adaltas/node-nikita/packages/docker/src/load.coffee.md

         command: "images | grep -v '<none>' | awk '{ print $1\":\"$2\":\"$3 }'"
       # skip header line, wi skip it here instead of in the grep  to have
       # an array with at least one not empty line
-      if string.lines(stdout).length > 1
+      if utils.string.lines(stdout).length > 1
-        for image in string.lines stdout
+        for image in utils.string.lines stdout
           image = image.trim()
           if image != ''
             infos = image.split(':')